Using protein powder can act as a powerful supplement to help improve gastrointestinal function, promote weight loss

-- *Optional: 1/2 to 1 tablespoon of hydrolyzed collagen (another source of protein)
+- *Optional: 1 serving of collagen peptides (another source of protein)

 - *Optional: 1/2 to 1 tablespoon of Amond butter (replace coconut oil if you prefer)

 - Combine all ingredients in a blender and blend on medium/high for up to 1 minute or until desired consistency is achieved.

 - You can add ice to the smoothie to help increase the consistency.

 This smoothie recipe provides your body with a balanced blend of carbohydrates, proteins, and fat that should keep you feeling full clear until lunchtime (or later if you are fasting).